 There are various types of charter boats.
 Most are large yachts on which you will spend a week or more.
 There are two types of charters: bareboat and crewed.

 gets you the boat but not the expensive extras like crew, chefs, food, and fuel that you would find on a typical yacht charter.
 Also, you have to pay harbor fees in marinas or ports.

 But cooking gas, dinghy, Wi-Fi, and linen are usually included in the charter fee.

 Pretty similar to renting a boat, right?

-A crewed charter assumes that you rent a yacht with a crew that will manage the vessel and supervise cleaning, cooking, and provisions.
+assumes that you rent a yacht with a crew that will manage the vessel and supervise cleaning, cooking, and provisions.
 Although you will not have the privacy of a bareboat charter, you can relax and trust your journey to your own captain, chef, cook, and hostess.